tbgitoo/USDX/COMPILING.md

   # Android cross compilation
 Android cross compilation needs:
 - The crosscompiler.
-The crosscompiler can be built from the free pascal sources at https://gitlab.com/freepascal.org/fpc/source.git, following the instructions at https://wiki.freepascal.org/Android.
+There are prebuilt binary packages for various operating systems.
+Otherwise, the crosscompiler can also be built from the free pascal sources at https://gitlab.com/freepascal.org/fpc/source.git, following the instructions at https://wiki.freepascal.org/Android.
 Depending on the platform, this needs the presence of a number of libraries.
 An example make command on MacOSX (12.6.6) is
   For arm-v7a
   `make clean crossall crossinstall OS_TARGET=android CPU_TARGET=arm COMPILER_LIBRARYDIR=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib FPCMAKEGCCLIBDIR=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib INSTALL_PREFIX=~/FPC/pp`
   - For x86